Mohammadpur Thana

-Mohammadpur (মোহাম্মদপুর) is a thana of Dhaka District in the division of Dhaka, Bangladesh.
+Mohammadpur (মোহাম্মদপুর) is a thana of Dhaka, Bangladesh.
 Although initially Mohammadpur had grown as a residential area, subsequent commercial places have also been developed as well.

 History

 Unlike some parts of Dhaka city, most parts of Mohammadpur were planned in the 1950s as relatively broad streets and avenues.
 Saat Masjid, a prominent archaeological structure in the area is part of a renowned mosque of Dhaka city called Shia Masjid.